amitmse/pyclassifiers/README.md

 `logistic_regression.py`
 ========================

-Classifier based on a logistic regression model estimated by the Newton- Raphson algorithm.
-Some tricky stuff needed to be done to deal with the spectre of (quasi)separability.
+Classifier based on a logistic regression model using the Newton-Raphson algorithm.
+Some tricky stuff deals with the spectre of (quasi)separability.

 `perceptron.py`
 ===============